-- Get to know the Internet and any services your child uses.
-Have your child show you what he or she does online, and become familiar with all the activities that are available online.
-Find out if your child has a free web-based email account, and learn their user names and passwords.
+- Get to know the web and any services your child uses.
+Have your child show you what they do online, and become familiar with all the activities that are available.
+Find out if your child has a free web-based email account, and learn their usernames and passwords.

-- Encourage your child to be careful when disclosing personal information in a public message such as chat or newsgroups, and be sure you're dealing with someone both you and your children know and trust before giving out this information via email.
-Do not post photographs chat rooms or on web sites that are available to the public.
+- Encourage your child to be careful when disclosing personal information in a public message such as chats or newsgroups, and be sure you're dealing with someone both you and your children know and trust before giving out this information via email.
 Adults should understand that the Internet could be a positive meeting place for children, where they can get to know other children and make new friends.
-However, to avoid unpleasant experiences, it is important that children do not meet strangers they have met on the net without being accompanied by an adult, friends or others they trust.
-In any case, the child should always have their parents' approval first.
+However, to avoid unpleasant experiences, it is important that children do not meet strangers they have met online without being accompanied by a parent.

 - Set reasonable rules and guidelines for computer use by your children.